klerick/ng-pixijs/apps/example-ng-pixijs/ng-doc/pages/what-is-ng-pixijs/index.md

 #### Key Features

 1. PixiJS Integration in Angular:
-  - Enables the use of standard primitives and features of PixiJS within an Angular application, ensuring smooth integration and interaction between the two frameworks.
+  - Enables the utilization of standard primitives and features of PixiJS within an Angular application, ensuring smooth integration and interaction between the two frameworks.

 2. Custom RendererFactory2:
   - Implements a custom RendererFactory2 that manages the rendering of the PixiJS scene.
 This allows developers to use PixiJS for creating complex graphics and animations while staying within the Angular ecosystem.